djnavarro/workbch/README.md

   - `description`: brief description of the project
   - `owner`: should be a name or a nickname
   - `status`: should be “active”, “inactive”, “complete”, “abandoned”
-  - `team`: should be a vector of names/nicknames
+  - `team`: should be a vector of names/nicknames (owner is automatically included)
   - `priority`: numeric
   - `deadline`: a date
   - `path`: path to the project home directory